Nik-Zainal-Group/signature.tools.lib/README.md

                     nparallel = 4)
 plotFit(subs_fit_res,outdir = "signatureFit/")

-#The signature exposures can be found here and correspond to the median of the boostrapped runs followed by false positive filters.
-See ?SignatureFit_withBootstrap_Analysis for details
+#The signature exposures can be found here and correspond to the median of the boostrapped
+#runs followed by false positive filters.
+See ?Fit for details
 snv_exp <- subs_fit_res$exposures
 ```